Massachusetts

 § 100B.

-F. Expungement of juvenile and other records
+I. Expungement of juvenile and other records

-Effective October 1, 2018, juvenile records on file with the commissioner of probation, may be eligible for expungement in accordance with newly enacted §§ 100E through 100U of ch.
+Juvenile and under age 21 expungement: Effective October 1, 2018, juvenile records on file with the commissioner of probation, may be eligible for expungement in accordance with newly enacted §§ 100E through 100U of ch.
 276 of the General Laws, § 195 of 2018 Mass.
 Acts ch.
 69, as amended in 2020 by §§ 95 through 98 of 2020 Mass Acts ch.
 253.

-A petition for expungement may be filed 3 years from the date of a juvenile misdemeanor offense, and 7 years from the date of a juvenile felony offense, so long as specified eligibility requirements are met.
+A petition for expungement may be filed with the commissioner of probation for up to two juvenile court records or two adult convictions before the age of twenty-one 3 years from the date of a misdemeanor offense, and 7 years from the date of a felony offense, so long as specified eligibility requirements are met.
 Mass.
 Gen. Laws ch.
-276, § 100I.
+276, §§ 100F, 100G, 100I.
 Twenty criminal records are enumerated that are exempt from eligibility, including violent crimes, sexual offenses, and violations of various restraining orders.
 Mass Gen. Laws ch.
 276, § 100J.

 Records of error and decriminalized conduct: Courts are also authorized to order expungement of a criminal or juvenile court record based on false identification or identity fraud, or official error.
 Mass Gen. Laws ch.
 276, § 100K.
 Expungement is also authorized where the conduct is no longer criminal.
 Id.
+The court has discretion to enter the order for expungement “based on what is in the best interests of justice.”
+Id. at (b).
+The court must hold a hearing if requested by the petitioner or the district attorney, and the court shall enter written findings of fact.
+Id.
+As with the above sections, any granted order is sent to the clerk of court, commissioner, and commissioner of criminal justice information services.
+Id. at (c).

-Effect of expungement: Expungement is defined in a new 100E as “the permanent erasure or destruction of a record so that the record is no longer accessible to, or maintained by, the court, any criminal justice agencies or any other state agency, municipal agency or county agency.”
-The effect of expungement is further described in § 100N:
+Effect of expungement: Expungement is defined in a new § 100E as “the permanent erasure or destruction of a record so that the record is no longer accessible to, or maintained by, the court, any criminal justice agencies or any other state agency, municipal agency or county agency.”
+Upon receipt of an order pursuant to 100F, 100G, 100H or 100K, the clerk, commissioner of probation, and commissioner of criminal justice information services shall expunge the record, order all criminal justice agencies to expunge all publicly available police logs within their care, custody or control. ch.
+276, § 100L.
+All agencies shall respond to inquiries from any party, that no record exists.
+Id. at (b).

 No county agency, municipal agency or state agency shall, directly or indirectly, when determining a person’s eligibility for examination, appointment or employment with any county agency, municipal agency or state agency require the disclosure of a criminal record expunged pursuant to section 100F, section 100G, section 100H or section 100K.
 An applicant for examination, appointment or employment with any county agency, municipal agency or state agency whose record was expunged pursuant to section 100F, section 100G, section 100H or section 100K may answer ‘no record’ with respect to an inquiry herein relative to prior arrests, criminal court appearances, juvenile court appearances, adjudications, or convictions.
-An applicant for examination, appointment or employment with any county agency, municipal agency or state agency whose record was expunged pursuant to section 100F, section 100G, section 100H or section 100K may answer ‘no record’ to an inquiry herein relative to prior arrests or criminal court appearances.
+An applicant for examination, appointment or employment with any county agency, municipal agency or state agency whose record was expunged pursuant to section 100F, section 100G, section 100H or section 100K may answer ‘no record’ to an inquiry herein relative to prior arrests or criminal court appearances

-§ 100N(a).
+§ 100(N)(a).

 An application for employment used by any employer which seeks information concerning prior arrests or convictions of the applicant shall include the following statement: “An applicant for employment with a record expunged pursuant to section 100F, section 100G, section 100H or section 100K of chapter 276 may answer ‘no record’ with respect to an inquiry herein relative to prior arrests, criminal court appearances or convictions.
 An applicant for employment with a record expunged pursuant to section 100F, section 100G, section 100H or section 100K of chapter 276 may answer ‘no record’ to an inquiry herein relative to prior arrests, criminal court appearances, juvenile court appearances, adjudications or convictions.

-Finally, records expunged pursuant to §§ 100F, 100G, 100H, or 100K may not be inspected “in any form and by any person.”
+§ 100(N)(b).
+Records related to expungement proceedings are excluded as public records.
 Mass.
-Gen. Laws ch.
-176, 100(Q).
+Gen. Laws, ch.
+276, § 100(O).
+Finally, records expunged pursuant to §§ 100F, 100G, 100H, or 100K may not be inspected “in any form and by any person.” ch.
+276, § 100(Q).

 IV.
 Criminal record in employment & licensing

-A. Fair Employment Practices
+A. Fair employment practices

 Massachusetts’ general fair employment practices law offers limited protection to those with criminal records.
 The law makes it unlawful for any covered employer, public or private, to request any information from an employee or applicant for employment about: (1) an arrest without conviction; (2) a first conviction for misdemeanors such as simple assault or minor traffic violations; and (3) any conviction of a misdemeanor that occurred five or more years before the application date.
 See Mass.
 Gen. Laws ch.
-151B, § 4(9) (It shall be an unlawful practice for an employer “to request any information . . . regarding: (i) an arrest, detention, or disposition regarding any violation of law in which no conviction resulted, or (ii) a first conviction for any of the following misdemeanors: drunkenness, simple assault, speeding, minor traffic violations, affray, or disturbance of the peace, or (iii) any conviction of a misdemeanor where the date of such conviction or the completion of any period of incarceration resulting therefrom, whichever date is later, occurred five or more years prior to the date of such application for employment or such request for information, unless such person has been convicted of any offense within five years immediately preceding the date of such application for employment or such request for information”).
+151B, § 4(9) (It shall be an unlawful practice for an employer “to request any information . . . regarding: (i) an arrest, detention, or disposition regarding any violation of law in which no conviction resulted, or (ii) a first conviction for any of the following misdemeanors: drunkenness, simple assault, speeding, minor traffic violations, affray, or disturbance of the peace, or (iii) any conviction of a misdemeanor where the date of such conviction or the completion of any period of incarceration resulting therefrom, whichever date is later, occurred three or more years prior to the date of such application for employment or such request for information, unless such person has been convicted of any offense within three years immediately preceding the date of such application for employment or such request for information”).
 The law is enforced by the Massachusetts Commission against Discrimination, and procedures are set forth in Mass.
 Gen. Laws ch.
 151B, § 5.

 B. State-wide “ban-the-box” policy